hzz0024/hzz0024.github.io/_posts/2020/2020-04-27-angsd_stringent_filter.markdown

 - qqplot for ch_ref_minInd70_mapq25 vs. ch_ref_minInd50_mapq20
 <img src="https://hzz0024.github.io/images/qqplot/50_vs_70.jpg" alt="img" width="800"/>

-Conclusion of part I:
+Conclusion and questions:

 1. Weighted mean Fst and number of retained sites goes down linearly as the missingness threshold gets more stringent (from 50% to 90%).
 One potential explaination for this is that  *”the stringent missingness filter creates a data set enriched for loci suffering from paralogous mapping.
 This would presumably increase within population diversity and therefore decrease Fst“*.
+While this hypothesis makes sense, by increasing the -minMAPQ from 20 to 30 I did not see a big drop in number of SNPs and Fst.
+In addition, the potential paralogs identified from the baseline dataset (minInd50, mapq20) is low: 12871 in 41680598 (0.031%) SNPs for ch, or 14978 in 43137643 (0.034%).
+The existence of paralogs has little effect on the weighted Fst but removal of these paralogs increase the Fst, consisting with the hypothesis.

+Put these data aside, it appears that a big chunk of low Fst data are disappeared from the Fst hitorgram for base dataset, see [fst distribution and qq-plot](#fst_distribution)

 2.